apollographql/runtime-testing-framework/docs/src/guides/router-perf.md

   API key [here][14].
 Note that your elevated permissions are only valid for 12 hours and that you will need to create a new API key each time you request access via SHERIFF.
-- Export your new API key as `APOLLO_KEY` using your perferred mechanism for managing shell environment variables before running rtf.
+- Export your new API key as `APOLLO_KEY` using your preferred mechanism for managing shell environment variables before running rtf.
   - We use [mise][15] in the rtf repo and manage our environment variables in a `.env` file that is git ignored.
     We recommend managing your environment variables in a local `.env` file.